OliverTeo288/toto-scraping/README.md

 # toto-scraping
-<b>webscraping.py</b>: webscraping using selenium to get data needed for visualization and storing it as a .csv file
+<b>webscraping.py</b>: webscraping using selenium to get data needed for visualization and storing it as a .csv file <br>
 <b>clean.py</b>: clean the data after scraping and store it in a .xlsx file which will then be imported over to Power BI for visualization
-Need an API key from google to access their geocode api
+<br>Need an API key from google to access their geocode api

 <b>Dashboard</b>
 ![dashboard](https://user-images.githubusercontent.com/43006052/131332816-22a562b3-aada-4ed4-b159-6a146d290de0.png)